Digges Amendment

+In Maryland's unrestricted general election of 1911, the Digges Amendment was defeated with 46,220 votes for and 83,920 votes against the proposal.
+Nationally Maryland citizens achieved the most notable rejection of a black-disfranchising amendment.
+The power of black men at the ballot box and economically helped them resist this disfranchising effort.

 History

-After a brief period of Republican control in Maryland from 1896 to 1900, when the party was supported by many African Americans, Democrats regained control of the government on a white supremacist platform.
-They were responding to the rise of elected African-American Republican politicians in municipal and state offices.
+After a brief period of Republican control in Maryland from 1896 to 1900 during the tenure of governor Lloyd Lowndes Jr., when the party was supported by many African Americans, Democrats regained control of the government on a white supremacist platform.
+They responded to the election of African-American Republican politicians in municipal and state offices.
+Black men comprised 20% of the electorate, while immigrant men comprised 15% of the voting population, and both opposed these measures.
+The legislature had difficulty devising requirements against blacks that did not also disadvantage immigrants.
 The Democrats made three separate attempts to amend the Maryland Constitution so as to disenfranchise the black votes: the Poe Amendment of 1905, the Strauss Amendment of 1908-1909 and the Digges Amendment of 1910-1911.
 All three of the proposals were subsequently defeated by voter referendums.